 Source: Statistics Canada SFS 2023.
 National median: $519,700.

 The median is the middle household — half are above, half below.
 The mean (average) adds everyone's net worth and divides by the number of households, so a small number of very wealthy families pull it sharply upward.
-The gap is large: for the 45–54 age group the median is $521,600 but the mean is $1,012,000 — nearly double.
+The gap is large: for the 45–54 age group the median is $675,800 (Statistics Canada SFS 2023), while the average is $1,150,800 — 1.70x higher.
+(StatCan publishes both: medians in the SFS 2023 release, averages in table 11-10-0016-01.)
 Because the mean overstates where a typical household sits, the median is the honest benchmark for asking 'am I on track?'

-A $500,000 household net worth is essentially right at the national median of $519,700 — meaning you are roughly in the middle of all Canadian households.
-Whether that is 'good' depends heavily on age: for a household under 35 it is well above the $48,800 median for that group; for a 45–54 household it is right at the $521,600 median; for a 55–64 household ($690,200 median) it is somewhat below.
+A $500,000 household net worth is just below the national median of $519,700 — meaning you are roughly in the middle of all Canadian households.
+Whether that is 'good' depends heavily on age: for a household under 35 it is well above the $159,100 median for that group; for a 45–54 household ($675,800 median) it is somewhat below; for a 55–64 household ($873,400 median) it is well below.
 Use your age-group median, not the overall figure, as the fairer comparison.

 British Columbia has the highest median household net worth at $773,500, driven by Vancouver real estate — about 49% above the national median of $519,700.
 Ontario is second at $665,600 (GTA real estate and Bay Street), and Alberta third at $457,100.
 New Brunswick is the lowest of the ten provinces at $286,200.
 The spread between the top and bottom province is almost entirely explained by housing-market differences.